vmware-tanzu/tanzu-dev-portal/README.md

 ```
 make video.my-video
 ```

+### Guides Navigation
+There are three special front matter fields that can be used in Guides to control how they appear in the sidebar tree navigation.
+The left side navigation can contain two levels worth of content with each entry capable of containing articles contained underneath.
+To define what appears where, use the following fields:

+* `subsection`: defines a Guide as a subsection that can contain one or more guides under it
+* `parent`: defines the parent subsection for a Guide that should appear under it
+* `linkTitle`: This is a native, Hugo-supported field to specify a "short" title.
+This is what will appear in the sidebar tree menu, but the `title` will still appear on the page (and for SEO purposes).

 ### Images
 All images are stored under `static/images`.
 Images should be placed in the directory that matches the content that they'll be displayed in (ie. a Spring guide would have images in `static/images/guides/spring`).
 Finally, an image placed in `diagrams` will have a border added around it for visibility.
 If the image is not a diagram, they should be placed in `screenshots`.